 - Analysis of credentials to determine if your degree is equivalent to an accredited U.S. bachelor’s degree.

-- Course by course evaluation to show your complete course listing with credit values and grades received for each course.
+- Some departments may required a course-by-course evaluation to show your complete course listing with credit values and grades received for each course.
+Contact your admissions representative to determine if you need a course-by-course evaluation.

 - Calculation of grade point average to demonstrate your cumulative grade point average using the standard U.S. grading system, i.e., A=4.0, B=3.0, C=2.0, D=1.0, F=0.0.